Modern Minimalist Garden Design in India: Aangan to Correa

 • Lighting

-Comprehensive LED lighting scheme
+Comprehensive LED lighting scheme with dimmer controls

 • Total

-Complete residential minimalist garden with outdoor living
+Complete residential minimalist garden with outdoor living and water feature

 Large Garden